Idealized greenhouse model: Simplified energy flows

 For longwave radiation, the surface of the Earth is assumed to have an emissivity of 1 (i.e. it is a black body in the infrared, which is realistic).
 The surface emits a radiative flux density F according to the Stefan–Boltzmann law:

 where σ is the Stefan–Boltzmann constant.
 A key to understanding the greenhouse effect is Kirchhoff's law of thermal radiation.
 At any given wavelength the absorptivity of the atmosphere will be equal to the emissivity.
 Radiation from the surface could be in a slightly different portion of the infrared spectrum than the radiation emitted by the atmosphere.
 The model assumes that the average emissivity (absorptivity) is identical for either of these streams of infrared radiation, as they interact with the atmosphere.
 Thus, for longwave radiation, one symbol ε denotes both the emissivity and absorptivity of the atmosphere, for any stream of infrared radiation.

 The infrared flux density out of the top of the atmosphere is computed as:

 In the last term, ε represents the fraction of upward longwave radiation from the surface that is absorbed, the absorptivity of the atmosphere.
+The remaining fraction (1-ε) is transmitted to space through an atmospheric window.
 In the first term on the right, ε is the emissivity of the atmosphere, the adjustment of the Stefan–Boltzmann law to account for the fact that the atmosphere is not optically thick.
 Thus ε plays the role of neatly blending, or averaging, the two streams of radiation in the calculation of the outward flux density.